-In addition to the restrictive covenants set forth in the new employment agreements, each of our named executive officers has entered into a standard form agreement with respect to confidential information and assignment of inventions.
+Each of our named executive officers has entered into a standard form agreement with respect to confidential information and assignment of inventions.
 Among other things, this agreement obligates each named executive officer to refrain from disclosing any of our proprietary information received during the course of employment and to assign to us any inventions conceived or developed during the course of employment.